Younes43/Bouncing-Ball-Tracker-Client-Server-Application/Readme.md

 **Solution:** The solution involved X11 forwarding to enable GUI applications running in Docker containers to display on the host machine's screen.
 This setup requires configuring the Docker container to connect to the host's X11 server.
 An alternative solution for environments where X11 forwarding is not feasible is to save processed images to files and view them outside the container.

-### Final Thoughts
+### Final Thoughts / Learning Experience

-These challenges underscored the importance of a thorough understanding of the technologies and libraries being integrated into a project.
 Resolving these issues was a significant learning experience, highlighting the complexities of working with real-time video streaming, containerization, and cross-library compatibility.
 The solutions implemented not only addressed the immediate problems but also enriched my knowledge and skills in software development and deployment.